stanislav-pimenov-inno/minikube-install-guide/README.md

 If doesn't work execute: `choco install kubernetes-cli`

-Execeutables included to the class can be found under chocolatey directory: `C:\ProgramData\chocolatey\bin`
+Execeutables included to the classpath can be found under chocolatey directory: `C:\ProgramData\chocolatey\bin`

 3. Run minikube on VirtualBox